-Africa Tiger Fishing - Lure and Fly Fishing
+Tigerfishing - Lure and Fly Fishing

 Fishing the Okavango Delta

-The lodge is open year round.
+Season: The optimum time to fish for tigerfish is during the annual catfish (barbel) runs.
+Although the exact time of the catfish runs differs from year to year, they generally run from early September to mid-November.
 Lure fishing is throughout the year, while fly fishing is deemed best when the waters are low.

 Nxamaseri Island Lodge